segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ## EMR

 Data Lakes uses an EMR cluster to run jobs which load events from all sources into Data Lakes.
 The set up instructions will have you spin up an EMR cluster using a m5.xlarge node type.
 Currently the cluster is always running, however the cluster will auto-scale to ensure it's not always running at full capacity.
-More information about the EMR specification can be found [here] (/https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/emr).
+More information about the EMR specification can be found [here](https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/emr).

 ## IAM